ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Triage.md

 * [ ] [Create an issue](https://gitlab.com/gitlab-data/analytics/issues/new?issuable_template=DE%20Triage%20Errors) for each new failed DBT test
     * [ ] Link to all resulting issues and MRs in slack in **#analytics-pipelines**
     * [ ] Work with Data Fusion Team Manager to determine a DRI and SLO for test failure resolution.
 These test failures can be less urgent and usually relate to a DQ issue that needs to be investigated.
-* [ ] Clean up the dbt-test failure logs and put them into a table in the comments of this issue, use the below format as an example:
+* [ ] Review all dbt-test warnings and [create an issue](https://gitlab.com/gitlab-data/analytics/issues/new?issuable_template=DE%20Triage%20Errors) if needed

 * [ ] At the end of your working day post EOD message to slack along with a link to this issue in **#analytics-pipelines** so that it is clear for the next triager what time to check for issues from.